-- DCYF is requiring all staff and vendors entering JR 24/7 facilities to be pre-screened for COVID-19 symptoms.
+- DCYF is requiring all staff, family visitors, guests, contractors, and vendors entering JR 24/7 facilities to be pre-screened for COVID-19 symptoms.

-- We are asking staff, vendors and contractors if they have been exposed to anyone showing symptoms, prior to allowing them entrance.
+- We are asking staff, family visitors, guests, vendors, and contractors if they have been exposed to anyone showing symptoms before allowing them entrance.

-- We are requiring all staff, residents and contractors to wash their hands for 20 seconds upon entering JR facilities.
+- We are requiring all staff, residents, and contractors to wash their hands upon entering JR facilities.